wp-plugins/cleantalk-spam-protect/readme.txt

 = Compatible with Cloudflare? =
 CleanTalk is fully compatible with CloudFlare.
 Service doesn't filter CloudFlares IP's (AS13335) over blacklists database, so in this way plugin/service filters spam bots uses other anti spam tests.

-= Can I use Akismet and CleanTalk to protect my website against spam bots? = Sure, you can.
-You can use CleanTalk and any backend anti-spam tools to protect your website.

 = Can i use CleanTalk functionality in my plugins? = Yes, you can.
 Just use following snippet: